Today’s Bible readings are Joshua 24:1-33, Luke 21:1-28, Psalm 89:38-52, & Proverbs 13:20-23

 1. Our talents.

 Has there ever been a day when you didn’t feel like praising?
 Has there ever been a moment when you didn’t have much to shout about?
 I have had both.
 It is in those moments that I praise by faith.
 I have come to realize that those moments of praise are the ones that God really notices.
 It is when I don’t feel like praising that my praises costs me the most.
-This is praising by faith.
+This is praising by faith.3.
+Our love.

 I know how hard it is to love.
 There are times when we don’t feel people deserve of love.
 Maybe they have hurt you.
 Or maybe they have taken advantage of you.
 Maybe you just don’t feel like you have any love left to give.
 This is when we love by faith.
-This is when love really costs us something.
+This is when love really costs us something.Loving by faith is never easy to do.
+Loving by faith is when we love when don’t see any return.
+It is when we chose to love even when we don’t see any love coming back to us.
+It is the kind of love that never fails.

 Living by faith really does affect every area of our lives.
 As we start to open up our heart to the truth of what it is to walk by faith, we will start to live the kind of life that really is different.
 It is the kind of life that Jesus really takes notice of.